Craig90Dev/fazz-tracks/README.md

 <img src="assets/images/readme-images/screenshots/desktop-index.PNG" alt="A screenshot of the index page in desktop view">
 </details>

-On mobile devies, the three content boxes appear in a single column showing each content box in order, followed by three visitor reviews.
+On mobile devices, the three content boxes appear in a single column showing each content box in order, followed by three visitor reviews.
 On tablet screens, this view changes to show just two reviews next to each other to use the extra space, but not look too generic at the same time by having three content boxes with three review boxes below them.
 All three reviews are shown on larger/desktop screens and the content boxes appear next to each other, rather than below each other, to use up the extra space provided.

 ******